Auckland Symphony Orchestra: History

 The Auckland Symphony Orchestra was formed as a result of a 30th anniversary reunion of players from the Auckland Junior Symphony Orchestra (JSO, known today as the Auckland Youth Orchestra) and a surprise 60th birthday party of its former long term conductor, Dr Charles Nalden.

 Gary Daverne, a former clarinettist of the JSO and then a musical theatre conductor, was given the task of directing the reunion orchestra of some eighty players.
 Music was chosen from past programmes, on only three rehearsals.
 The full contingent of players did not appear until the performance night.

 Based upon the success of the reunion many of the players expressed an interest for forming a permanent orchestra.
 Gary Daverne was chosen as music director and conductor and along with the administrative skills of Patricia Goddard, a former contra bass player in the JSO and a very strong, dedicated lady, the Music Players of Auckland was formed with approximately forty players.
 They gave their first concert in November 1975 and quickly expanded in size to over sixty players.
 Two years later the name was changed to the Auckland Symphony Orchestra.

 Patricia Goddard retired from the orchestra in the late 1980s and Gary Daverne ONZM retired in December 2010 after thirty-five years at the helm.
-Peter Thomas, an Auckland-based conductor and music educator, was appointed as Gary's successor and remained the Music Director and Conductor until his resignation from the orchestra following a sexual misconduct investigation in 2021.
+Peter Thomas, an Auckland-based conductor and music educator, was appointed as Gary's successor and remained the music director and conductor until his resignation from the orchestra following a sexual misconduct investigation in 2021.
+Since Peter Thomas' resignation, the orchestra continues to operate inviting guest conductors on a concert by concert basis.